VirgilSecurity/virgil-cli/doc/markdown/virgil-card-search-global.1.md

 DESCRIPTION
 ===========

-The utility allows you to search for a global Virgil Card from the Virgil Keys Service by:
+The utility allows you to search for a Global Virgil Card from the Virgil Keys Service by:

-1.  `application_name` - search an application global Virgil Card.
+1.  `application_name` - search an application Global Virgil Card.
-2.  `email` - search a global Virgil Card.
+2.  `email` - search a Global Virgil Card.

 OPTIONS
 =======

         -e <arg>,  --email <arg>
-         (OR required)  email
+         (OR required)  Email.
              -- OR --
         -c <arg>,  --application-name <arg>
          (OR required)  Application name, name = 'com.virgilsecurity.*' - get
          all Cards

         -o <arg>,  --out <arg>
-         Folder in which will be saved a Virgil Cards
+         Folder where Virgil Cards will be saved.

         -V,  --VERBOSE
-         Show detailed information
+         Shows detailed information.

         --,  --ignore_rest
          Ignores the rest of the labeled arguments following this flag.